exasim-project/NeoN/README.md

     cmake --build . --target test

-## Integration with OpenFOAM
+## Integration with other CFD Frameworks

 Currently, NeoN is not a standalone CFD Framework.
-It is designed to be used within OpenFOAM.
+It is designed to be used with other CFD Frameworks.
-Examples how to integrate NeoN into OpenFOAM and how to write applications is demonstrated in the [FoamAdapter](https://github.com/exasim-project/FoamAdapter) repository.
+Examples how to integrate NeoN into Frmeworks and how to write applications is demonstrated in the [FoamAdapter](https://github.com/exasim-project/FoamAdapter) repository.

 ## Documentation